Omeesha28/Pymaceuticals---challenge/README.md

 This repository contains all the files related to the Pymaceuticals Challenge

 ## Solution
-There is one folder called PyCitySchools in which you will find the file with the code and the Resources folder.
+There is one folder called pymaceuticals_starter.ipynb in which you will find the file with the code and the Data folder contains the resource files needed for the challenge.

 ## Analysis
 - From the bar chart, we can see that Capomulin regimen is used more compared to other drug regimens.